Customer feedback is an important part of any business hence customer feedback surveys play an important role in building your brand.

 Time is a very important factor and as said some points above you need to respect your customer’s time.
 Sending the survey at a time when your customers would be busy will increase a chance of it being overlooked and hence low response rate.

 For example, if your customer are adults and comes under the working population then Monday morning is one of the worst times to send the client satisfaction survey.
 However, there’s a difference when you’re dealing in B2B and B2C segments.
 For a B2B industry a Monday afternoon may work really good while Sundays should be a big no for B2C industry.
+Luckily, there are plenty of ways to improve your survey’s response rate.

 10. Happy or Unhappy, never ignore them